ujjwalsinghbasnet/React-MovieApp/README.md

 # React Movie App

-This is a movie and tv shows search app based in react using an external api.
+This is a movie and tv shows search app based in react using an external api. <br>
 You can test it out here: https://reactmovieclone.netlify.app/